Factibly/factibly/fc-web/README.md

 ## Error Handling

-You can use a `try...catch...finally...` block to handle errors sent by the back-end.
+You can use a `try {...} catch {...} finally {...}` block to handle errors sent by the back-end.
 The custom `useAlert()` hook can be used to pass the corresponding error message as an alert to the user.
 Within a particular error message, you can likely find its ID between the `#@` and `@` symbols; if such symbols do exist, you can call the `parseGqlErrorMsg(errorMsg: string)` on the error message to retrieve its ID and then pass on that ID to the `intl.formatMessage()` function to obtain a localized and user-friendly version of the error message.

 ## Optimizations